lammps/lammps/doc/src/Howto_lammps_gui.rst

 ^^^^^^^^^^^^^^^^^

-- *Echo input to log:* when checked, all input commands, including variable expansions, will be echoed to the *Output* window.
+- *Echo input to log:* when checked, all input commands, including variable expansions, are echoed to the *Output* window.
 This is equivalent to using `-echo screen` at the command line.
 There is no log *file* produced by default, since LAMMPS-GUI uses `-log none`.
 - *Include citation details:* when checked full citation info will be